SayehKazem/FunBurd/README.md

 - `*.Rmd` and `*.md` files: Scripts for generating figures and statistical analyses.
 - `*.ipynb` files: Python notebooks for Jaccard-based p-value analysis.
-- `data/`: Contains all datasets necessary for reproducing the figures and analyses, included in this repository.
+- `data/`: Contains all datasets necessary for reproducing the figures and analyses.
+All data files are in **RData format**.

 ## Usage

 1. Clone the repository: